Monday, June 24, 2019

 LAMBANA IN BICOL MYTHOLOGY

 In Bicolano Mythology, the term "Lambana" encompasses two distinct meanings.
-Firstly, it denotes a symbol, drawing, or carving that depicts a human figure adorned with dragonfly wings (alibangbang) or bird wings (such as those of an abukay or white parrot).
-This symbol is utilized for invocations and is closely associated with Batala, a lesser god overseeing the anito (ancestral spirits) and Katambay (guardian spirits).
+Firstly, a tagno it denotes a symbol, drawing, or carving that depicts a human figure adorned with dragonfly wings (alibangbang) or bird wings (such as those of an abukay or white parrot).
+This symbol is utilized for invocations and is closely associated with Batala, a minor god overseeing the anito (ancestral spirits) and Katambay (guardian spirits).
 The second interpretation of "Lambana" describes petite, exquisite humanoid beings with dragonfly wings and razor-sharp teeth.
 According to certain narratives, these creatures are believed to consume the bones of deceased animals.

-Over time, Tagalog mythology has incorporated the concept of Lambana, portraying them as small winged entities endowed with ethereal beauty and a radiant glow, often synchronized with the Diwata (gods and goddesses, dryads).
+Over time, Tagalog mythology has incorporated the concept of Lambana, portraying them as small winged entities endowed with ethereal beauty and a radiant glow, often synchronized and confused with the Diwata (gods and goddesses, dryads).
 Stories depict them as serving under a higher Diwata, playing a role in the protection of nature.
-In Tagalog mythology, they are also referred to as Numbali, lumbali, or Nambana.
+In Tagalog oral mythology, they are also referred to as Numbali, lumbali, or Nambana.
 In these narratives, Lambana are typically depicted as winged, sweet, and benevolent beings emitting a radiant glow, possessing the ability to take flight, and endowed with magical powers used to assist good-hearted individuals.

 LAMBANA IN PHILIPPINE MYTHOLOGY